utah-cs4470-sp23/class/assignment1/README.md

 input file where the lexeme was found, and `text` is the lexeme itself.
-Note that the `line` field is not required in your lexer, but retaining this kind of information will be very helpful in producing better error messages for users of your compiler (such as you).
+Note that the `line` field is not required in your lexer, but retaining this kind of information will be very helpful in producing better error messages for users of your compiler (mainly you).
+It would also be easy and helpfiul to record that character position on its line where each token starts, but again this is not required.

+The full list of tokens you should support is:
+NEWLINE, INTVAL, FLOATVAL, VAR, ARRAY, SUM, IF, THEN, ELSE, LET, RETURN, ASSERT, READ, WRITE, TO, PRINT, SHOW, TIME, FN, FLOAT3, FLOAT4, COLON, LCURLY, RCURLY, LPAREN, RPAREN, STRING, COMMA, LSQUARE, RSQUARE, EQUALS, BINOP, BOOLNOT, ERROR, ATTRIBUTE, END_OF_FILE.

 Lexer requirements: